waynodiablo/Oystercard/individual_challenges/README.md

 Enjoy these challenges - they are either adapted or directly copied from actual tech tests that employers send out.
 You will find other tech tests in this folder that you can attempt over the weekend or after graduation.

+### Doing a good tech test

+* Get into groups of around 4.

+* Spend five minutes making a list of the attributes of a good tech test submission e.g. full test coverage.

+* We'll get back together and make a list of every group's ideas.

 ### Schedule

 * [Onsite](../sequence/onsite/week10.md)